Isaiah 62 – A Glorious Future for Zion

 b.
 But you shall be called Hephzibah, and your land Beulah: The days of Forsaken and Desolate will one day pass.
 There will come a day when Zion and God’s people will know that God delights in them (Hephzibah means “My delight is in her”).
 There will come a day when Zion and God’s people will know the unbroken presence and love of God, as a wife should know the presence and love of her husband (Beulah means “Married”).

 i.
-“With such economy of words and beauty of imagery Isaiah depicts the loving unanimity that characterizes Zion and her intimate union with the Lord – which Revelation 19:7 foresees as the marriage of the Lamb.”
+“With such economy of words and beauty of imagery Isaiah depicts the loving unanimity that characterise Zion and her intimate union with the Lord – which Revelation 19:7 foresees as the marriage of the Lamb.”
 (Motyer)

 c.
-And as the bridegroom rejoices over the bride, so shall your God rejoice over you: Zion and God’s people will know how much the LORD loves them.
-His feeling towards them is more than an obligation-type love; instead, He will rejoice over you!
+And as the bridegroom rejoices over the bride, so shall your God rejoice over you: Zion and God’s people will know how much the Lord loves them.
+His feeling towards them is more than an obligation-type love; instead, He will rejoice over you.

 i.
-The same idea is beautifully communicated in Zephaniah 3:17: The LORD your God in your midst, the Mighty One, will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing.
+The same idea is beautifully communicated in Zephaniah 3:17: The Lord your God in your midst, the Mighty One, will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing.
 No wonder Paul made a special prayer that we could somehow begin to comprehend such love, that we may be able to comprehend with all the saints what is the width and length and depth and height; to know the love of Christ which passes knowledge.
 (Ephesians 3:18-19)

-3. (6-9) The LORD promises to protect Zion.
+3. (6-9) The Lord promises to protect Zion.